Ch3ri0ur/PirateDoc/docs/Pirate-Spyglass/Theory/Video/mpeg4.md

 ## MPEG-4 Part 15 Advanced Video Coding (AVC) file format ISO/IEC 14496-15

-MPEG-4 Part 15 defines the storage and transport of AVC/H264 (MPEG-4 Part 10) Streams in ISOBMFF File Format (MPEG-4 Part 12) and is similar to MP4 (MPEG-4 Part 14).
+MPEG-4 Part 15 defines the storage and transport of AVC/H264 (MPEG-4 Part 10) Streams in ISOBMFF File Format (MPEG-4 Part 12) and the storage format is similar to MP4 (MPEG-4 Part 14).
 Every Frame/NAL Unit is stored in its own independent ISOBMFF sample.
 The Initial sample holds some separate Settings and Parameters for the streaming and can be highly configured to adjust bitrate and others.

  Fragmented Movie Architecture: